-Homeless Rights Groups Decry Governor Newsom’s Order Clearing Homeless Encampments | Davis Vanguard
+Homeless Rights Groups Decry Governor Newsom’s Order Clearing Homeless Encampments - Davis Vanguard

 Governor Newsom’s executive order directs state agencies and departments to” adopt humane and dignified policies to urgently address encampments on state property, including by taking necessary and deliberate steps to notify and support the people inhabiting the encampment prior to removal.”

-However, groups like the ACLU of Northern California point out that for decades, the state “failed to build sufficient housing for people across all income levels, leaving thousands of residents—including families and children—no alternative but to sleep in cars, tents, and on the street.”
+However groups like the ACLU of Northern California point out that for decade, the state “failed to build sufficient housing for people across all income levels, leaving thousands of residents–including families and children– no alternative but to sleep in cars, tents, and on the street. “

 In a statement on Thursday, the ACLU noted, “Gov. Gavin Newsom’s plan to displace and dispossess unhoused people, even though the state does not have enough housing, is a cruel tactic that only masks the problem.”